SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture13_Query_Execution_2.md

      1. Resources are physically close to each other
      2. Resources communicate over high-speed internet
-     3. Communication is assumed to be cheap and repliable
+     3. Communication is assumed to be cheap and reliable

    * Distributed Database